BPMNData/camunda-bpm-platform/bpmn-data-docs/extension-overview.md

 Central packages, classes and methods:

-* `de.hpi.uni.potsdam.bpmn_to_sql.execution.TransformationHandler`: Applies xQuery transformation for input and output associations.
+* [TransformationHandler](/engine/src/main/java/de/hpi/uni/potsdam/bpmn_to_sql/execution/TransformationHandler.java): Applies xQuery transformation for input and output associations.

 #### Send/Receive messages

 For message exchange, we have added `ActivityBehavior` implementations.

-* `de.hpi.uni.potsdam.bpmn_to_sql.behavior.BpmnDataSendTaskBehavior`: Sends the message and populates the correlation keys associated with it.
+* [BpmnDataSendTaskBehavior](/engine/src/main/java/de/hpi/uni/potsdam/bpmn_to_sql/behavior/BpmnDataSendTaskBehavior.java): Sends the message and populates the correlation keys associated with it.
 Therefore stores the correlation property values in execution variables, which are reused when an incoming message is correlated, which is the expected BPMN key-based correlation behavior.
-* `de.hpi.uni.potsdam.bpmn_to_sql.behavior.BpmnDataMessageStartEventBehavior`: Adds the ability to use receive tasks for process instantiation.
+* [BpmnDataMessageStartEventBehavior](/engine/src/main/java/de/hpi/uni/potsdam/bpmn_to_sql/behavior/BpmnDataMessageStartEventBehavior.java): Adds the ability to use receive tasks for process instantiation.
 Populates the correlation keys accordingly.

 #### Correlation